Consteel/manual/docs/manual/6_0_structural-loads/6_4_global-imperfections.md

 <!-- wp:paragraph -->

 Applying any imperfection, it is always a problem how to define the proper amplitude to have safe but economic results.
-The Eurocode EN 1993-1-1 gives some limited guidance for certain cases, based on these guidelines and self-developed procedures, ConSteel can automatically determine the amplitude of imperfection using three different methods.
+The Eurocode EN 1993-1-1 gives some limited guidance for certain cases, based on these guidelines and self-developed procedures, Consteel can automatically determine the amplitude of imperfection using three different methods.

 <!-- /wp:paragraph -->